mekatronik-achmadi/vandi_stm32/guides/DEPLOYMENT.md

 ![images](images/compileqt.png?raw=true)

-Note: Latest QtCreator seems doesn't really like Linux/Unix so it will give a lot warning about it.
+Note: Latest QtCreator seems doesn't really like Linux/Unix path in Windows, so it will give a lot warning about it.
 Just ignore them.

 #### Programmer Notepad